 Particulate matter (PM10 and PM2.5) and nitrogen dioxide are the most important components of local air pollution in Norway.
 Other components such as sulphur dioxide, ground-level ozone, carbon monoxide, polycyclic aromatic hydrocarbons and benzene can also contribute to poor local air quality.

 2008 was the first year the EU limit value for PM10 was met at all measuring stations in Norway.
-In 2009, it was met in all cities, with the exception of Trondheim.
-Norway is well below the EU limit value for PM 2.5, at around 10-15 µg/m3.
+Since then only a few towns have broken the limit, with the exception of 2013 when a total of four towns were above the limit-value.Fant ikke GRAF ID=8d3cb12c4d694349b01e743915d58714

 Road traffic dominant source of pollution

-Road traffic is the dominant local source of air pollution in Norway, especially due to the widespread use of studded tires during the winter months.
+Road traffic is the dominant local source of air pollution in Norway, especially due to the widespread use of studded tires from October to April.
 A car with studded tyres produces up to 100 times more particulate matter than a car with regular tyres.

 National targets introduced